 Here are some key nutritional components that cabbage offers:

-• Vitamin C: Cabbage is an excellent source of Vitamin C, crucial for immune function, skin health, and overall well-being.
-A cup of chopped cabbage can provide about 85% of your daily recommended intake.
+- Vitamin C: Cabbage is a good source of Vitamin C, essential for the immune system function, skin health, and overall well-being.
+A cup of chopped cabbage will give you roughly 85% of your daily recommended intake.

-• Vitamin K: This vitamin is important for bone health and blood clotting.
-Cabbage is one of the best sources, with a single serving providing around 45% of the recommended daily amount.
+- Vitamin K: This vitamin is also important for bone health and blood clotting.
+Cabbage: One of the best sources, a single serving covers around 45% of your RDA.

 Cabbage into your meals can be both delicious and simple.
 Here are several ways to prepare and enjoy this nutritious vegetable: